 "Do not weep."
 If you're child died and someone said that to you, you would most likely think them to be the most thoughtless person on the planet.
 "My child is dead!
 What can I do but weep?
 What do you want from me?
 Do you think I should be happy or unaffected?"
 And children in graves isn't the only reason for deep sadness in this life.
 Life is filled with sorrow and pain.
 Everyone.
 Everywhere you look.
-The line at the funeral home is like the line at McDonalds a steady stream.
+The line at the funeral home is like the line at McDonalds - a steady stream.
 And if we aren't enduring a death right now, we are worried about one that is looming on the horizon - maybe even our own.
 And we weep.
 We weep because of our loss.
 We weep because it hurts.
 We weep because we remember our own sins and we are afraid.
 For many, maybe for you, the endless rolling tide of struggle and heartache and disappointment even feels like death by a thousand paper cuts.
 Consider the widow at Zarephath.
 She had already lost at least her husband and not long before the actual death of her son, they were starving and preparing to die.
 Was this all some cruel trick?
 Had God saved them only to torment them?
 What parent wouldn't gladly take the place of a sick and dying child?
 What parent isn't filled with the deepest dread at the thought of losing a child, however old that child may be?

 "Do not weep."
 Jesus isn't being callous.
 He had compassion on the woman and not only her pain but also her dire situation without a husband or son.
 He's not uncomfortable with crying or shows of emotion.
 After all, He Himself wept when His dear friend Lazarus died.
 Nor is Jesus struggling for something to say.
 Jesus knew exactly what to say.
 It was exactly what was needed.
 He wasn't chiding the woman for her sadness as though she should just get over it.
-He was signaling that the need for weeping was coming to an end, that death itself was being destroyed and EVERY tear would be wiped away because "death shall be no more, neither shall there be mourning, nor crying, nor pain anymore, for the former things have passed away."
+The problem was that the woman's sadness was running unchecked.
+Nain was a town in Israel.
+This woman, her son, the mourners and pall bearers were presumably Jews, Jews who should have know the Scriptures and therefore God's promise to swallow up death and remove it from us.
+This mother was mourning as those who mourn without hope.
+It was a mourning not simply of sadness but of utter despair.
+We who know the promises of God are not to mourn in that way because we know that Jesus has overcome death and that those who fall asleep in Christ are not dead but are with the Lord very much alive.
+Like Jesus, we may mourn and we may weep.
+Indeed, it could be argued that if you do not weep and mourn over sin and this wretched thing called death that it has brought about, then you don't have a good grasp of its terribleness.
+But the our mourning is to be a mourning and weeping rooted in the death and resurrection of Jesus.
+On that day in Nain, Jesus was drawing this distraught mother and those who shared in her sorrow back to the promises of God which He Himself had come to fulfill.
+In Jesus, death itself was being destroyed and EVERY tear would be wiped away because "death shall be no more, neither shall there be mourning, nor crying, nor pain anymore, for the former things have passed away."